Debby123/stats-preview-card-component/README.md

 - Create an overlay on an image element.
 - How to use rem and em units.
 - @media query to make responsive web pages for dwsktop, laptop, tablets, and mobiles.
 - The difference between section and div.
-(Funny. 😂🤣I was going to sstyle the image but had enclosed it in a **<section>** It didn't work out fine till i changed it to div.
+(Funny. 😂🤣I was going to style the image but had enclosed it in a section tag It didn't work out fine till i changed it to div.

 ### Continued development
 - More on media queries.